teusH/MySense/PyCom/README.md

 Status: *rc1* 2019/02/25

 Copyright: 2019, Teus Hagen, Software license GPLV3.
-Improvements and additions should remain GPLV3 and be sent to authors.
+Improvements and additions should remain GPLV3 and be sent to the authors.
+To enable further developments is is common in the Open Source world to support a public domain project financially or otherwise.
+Certainly if your product is based on this type of public domain licensed software.

-Simple low cost (ca €120) satellites sensor kits.
+Goal: professional DIY durable simple low cost (ca €120) air quality sensor kits.

 ## description